wp-plugins/jquery-speech-interface/readme.txt

 == Installation ==

-1. Install the via the WordPress.org plugin directory.
+1. Install the plugin via the WordPress.org plugin directory.
 2. That's all folks!
 (You can change the settings of the plugin by navigation to "Settings" -> "Speech Interface" in wp-admin)

 == Screenshots ==

-1. The speech interface controller that will show up in the right corner of your website
+1. The speech interface controller that will show up in the upper left corner of your website
 2. Settings page in wp-admin